-First, it's important to recognize that drug addiction is a mental illness.
-Drug and alcohol use can change your brain's structure and function.
-Changes occur to some of the same areas of the brain impacted by other mental disorders such as anxiety, depression and even schizophrenia.
+First, it's vital to recognize that drug addiction is a mental illness.
+Drug and alcohol use disorders can change your brain's structure and function.
+Changes occur to some of the same areas of the brain impacted by other mental disorders like anxiety, depression and even schizophrenia.

-The disease of addiction is characterized by compulsive and often uncontrollable cravings.
-Despite the devastating consequences of drug or alcohol use, an addicted individual may continue to seek out these substances unless they receive professional treatment.
+The disease of addiction has numerous characteristics, such as compulsive and often uncontrollable cravings.
+Despite the devastating consequences of abusing drugs or alcohol, an addicted individual may continue to seek out these substances unless they receive professional treatment.

 Comorbidity is one of the terms that describes someone who has both a mental illness and addiction.
 The term comorbidity also has a broader meaning.
-It can be used to describe any circumstance where two disorders or diseases occur in the same person.
-While this term could be applied to drug addiction and mental illness, it could also describe someone who has Parkinson's disease and anxiety, for example.
+It can describe any circumstance where two disorders or diseases occur in the same person, such as alcoholism and depression comorbidity.
+While this term can apply to drug addiction and mental illness, it could also describe someone who has Parkinson's disease and anxiety disorder, for example.

 Someone with comorbidity doesn't have to have both disorders at the same time.
-Sometimes, one illness will begin when the other seems to be resolved.
-Comorbidity implies that there is some kind of connection between the two disorders affecting both how they progress and their treatment.
+Sometimes, one illness will begin when the other seems to end.
+Comorbidity implies that there is some kind of connection between the two disorders, affecting both how they progress and their treatment.

 Dual diagnosis is a more general term for two or more conditions that occur in the same person at the same time, whether physical or mental.
-The presence of heart disease and diabetes could be considered a dual diagnosis.
-Today, dual diagnosis treatment is the term most often used to describe how those who have both a mental illness and addiction are treated.
+The presence of heart disease and diabetes could be a dual diagnosis.
+Today, dual diagnosis treatment is the term most often used to describe treatment for those with a mental illness and an addiction.

 Co-occurring disorders describe a variety of diseases that commonly occur along with drug abuse or alcohol addiction.
-This term is used almost exclusively to refer to someone who has a mental illness that contributes to or comes as a result of an addiction.
+This term almost exclusively refers to someone who has a mental illness that contributes to or comes as a result of an addiction.
 However, an addicted individual's co-occurring disorder could also be HIV, cancer, hepatitis C or another disease.

 Whether you call it comorbidity, dual diagnosis or co-occurring disorder, correct diagnosis and treatment are essential to give you the greatest chance of recovery.
 It can be difficult to untangle many of the overlapping symptoms of drug or alcohol abuse and certain mental health disorders to ensure appropriate care.
-That's why you need addiction specialists who understand the nuances of dual diagnosis treatment.
+That's why you need addiction treatment specialists who understand the nuances of a dual diagnosis.

-At Diamond House Detox, we specialize in evidence-based dual diagnosis treatment to ensure you get the highest quality of care.
+At Diamond House Detox, we specialize in evidence-based dual diagnosis treatment programs to ensure you get the highest quality of care.
 If you believe that your mental health condition has contributed to a substance abuse disorder or vice versa, we're here to help.
-Contact us today to find out more about treatment for dual diagnosis.
+Call (800) 205-6107 or complete our online inquiry form to find out more about treatment for dual diagnosis.